VasaKiDD/protein-knowledge-graph/README.md

 ## Covid19 data

-* covid_data : dict containing data about proteins involved in covid-19 from https://covid-19.uniprot.org/uniprotkb?query=*:
+* data/covid/covid_data.pck : dict containing data about proteins involved in covid-19 from https://covid-19.uniprot.org/uniprotkb?query=*:
   * key human : homo sapiens protein or not
   * key sequance : amino acid sequence of the protein
   * key molecular_functions : same as for nodes of protein-protein interaction graph
   * key cellular_components : same as for nodes of protein-protein interaction graph
   * key biological_processes : same as for nodes of protein-protein interaction graph
   * key info : info from publications about the protein
-* covid_go_to_name : dict mapping go_id from covi-19 to names
+* Mappings.covid_go_to_name : dict mapping go_id from covi-19 to names
-* covid_interacting_nodes : a list of nodes (proteins) that the proteins from covid-19 is interacting with.
+* data/covid/covid_interacting_nodes.pck : a list of nodes (proteins) that the proteins from covid-19 is interacting with.
 The purpose of this list is to use it as a test set for edge regression/classification machine learning models.
 The proteins has been extracted from https://www.biorxiv.org/content/10.1101/2020.03.22.002386v1

 ## Supplementary data

-* dict string_gene_to_proteins : mapping of genes to proteins products
+* dict Mappings.gene_to_proteins : mapping of genes to proteins products
-* dict cc_union_dict : mapping cellular_component GoId to all proteins included in the category
+* dict Mappings.cell_components_union : mapping cellular_component GoId to all proteins included in the category
-* dict mf_union_dict : mapping molecular function GoId to all proteins included in the category
+* dict Mappings.molecular_functions_union : mapping molecular function GoId to all proteins included in the category
-* dict bp_union_dict : mapping biological processes GoId to all proteins included in the category
+* dict Mappings.biological_processes_union : mapping biological processes GoId to all proteins included in the category
-* dict go_to_name : Go Id to name to the category
+* dict Mappings.go_to_name : Go Id to name to the category
-* dict metabolite_id_to_name : HMDB ID to name of metabolite
+* dict Mappings.metabolite_id_to_name : HMDB ID to name of metabolite
-* dict tissue_num_mapping : tissue name to index in expression vector
+* dict Mappings.tissue_num_mapping : tissue name to index in expression vector

 ## Bonus : create a pytorch Dataset from graphs